A prohibition era teen prostitute met disaster

 When the Beer Delivery man came to drop off the beer in the basement and collect the empty bottles in the basement, he became scared and high-tailed it back up the steps after delivering the beer.

+This male spirit was seen wearing the overalls.
 One female tour participant saw this spirit for a minute in the basement.

 This spirit is thought to be the one who cooperates with tour guides and works the divining rods, saying yes or no.

-Entity Spirit Patrons of Shaker’s Cigar Bar
+Spirit Patrons of Shaker’s Cigar Bar

 Apparently the staff have all had experiences with spirits who still are enjoying Shakers Cigar Bar.